JOURNAL OF LEGAL STUDIES

-1. EDITORIAL PROCEDURE
+- EDITORIAL PROCEDURE

 The journal follows a double – blind review procedure.

 The Journal of Legal Studies publishes only original and high quality papers.
 Submission of a paper implies that the work described has not been published previously (except in the form of an abstract or as part of a published lecture or academic thesis or as an electronic preprint), that it is not under consideration for publication elsewhere and that its publication is approved by all authors.
 The exceptions refer to the publication in the form of an abstract in International Conferences or as part of a PhD thesis.

-An author can publish a maximum of 2 papers/year in the Journal of Legal Studies.The Journal of legal Studies publishes two issues each year.
+An author can publish a maximum of 2 papers/year in the Journal of Legal Studies.

 The Scientific Board, Editorial Board and reviewers are not responsible for the contents of the papers published in the journal, which is the sole responsibility of the authors.
 However, the Journal’s obligation is to assist the scientific community in all concerning publishing ethics, especially in case of plagiarism.
 If proven, allegations of fraud in all its forms - duplicate submission, non – original research, publication without approval of all coauthors – will be sanctioned accordingly

-4. PAPER REQUIREMENTS
+- PAPER REQUIREMENTS

-The paper will not exceed 20 pages including the references and annexes.The paper will be uploaded on the journals’ website.
+The paper will not exceed 20 pages including the references and annexes.

-5. STRUCTURE OF THE PAPER
+- STRUCTURE OF THE PAPER

 The title must be concise, clear and informative and adequate to the content of the paper.
 Titles are often used in information – retrieval systems.
 Avoid abbreviations and formulae where possible.

-A concise and factual abstract of 150 to 250 words is required.The abstract should state briefly the purpose of the research, the content/methodology, the principal results and major conclusions.
+A concise and factual abstract, conceived as an objective representation of the paper, is required.
+The abstract should be a single paragraph consisting of 150 to 250 words.The abstract should briefly state: the broad context of the research question; the purpose of the research; methods, data and data sources; main findings and results substantiated in the paper; major conclusions and, in some cases, policy implications.
 The abstract is conceived in a such a manner to be able to stand alone, as separately presented from the article.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided.

 Immediately after the abstract, provide a maximum of 5 keywords.
 These keywords must be appropriate as they will be used for indexing purposes.